Applications are open until May 29th, 2022

 The best way to start a career is to closely study and work together with some of the best and brightest minds within your field of interest.
 Our summer internship is a great opportunity to get valuable, first-hand experience by working on interesting computer vision and machine learning projects.

-Required competencies: Python, machine learning basics, neural networks basics
+Prerequisites: Python, Machine Learning basics, neural networks

 At Visage Technologies, we develop smart solutions powered by computer vision and machine learning.
 A specialized division of the company – Automotive Division – exclusively collaborates with a major automotive safety supplier, developing algorithms for ADAS (Advanced Driver Assistance System).
 The system detects and tracks objects such as other vehicles and pedestrians, with applications such as automatic braking, lane keeping assistance, adaptive cruise control, etc.

 Visage Technologies has been among the fastest-growing technology companies since 2017.
 Our team keeps growing as well, so we’re often on the lookout for new colleagues.